- Updated: 08th March 2023

 There is a small parking area if you wish to drive there.
 Be prepared to walk a little bypassing a Pine tree woodland en route to the beach.
 There are facilities like showers, bathrooms and simple beach umbrellas for beach goers.

-The calming earthy aroma of the sage and strawflower plants that grows wildly higher up the shore is the perfect combination for a super relaxing beach vacation on this beach.
+The calming earthy aroma of the sage and strawflower plants that grows wildly higher up the shore is the perfect combination for a super relaxing island vacation on this beach.

 By Flight: You can fly to Rijeka airport on the mainland close to Krk Island, and then take a bus or taxi to the island.
 There are tons of flights from major European cities to Rijeka.